-Due to the technology’s success at achieving high overall efficiency, infrared lamps consume less energy and are a fantastic option for the environment.
+Due to the technology’s success at achieving high overall efficiency, infrared paint dryer lamps consume less energy and are a fantastic option for the environment.
 This also means that as a user your productivity levels will increase while you’re energy costs will decrease, proving infrared lamps to be a worthwhile long-term investment.

 Air Drying Methods Can Take Hours to Complete